 - U.S. citizen or permanent resident (green card holder)

 - Earned an undergraduate and/or master’s degree in accounting

-- GMAT score of 650 or higher (must be less than 5 years old)
+- GMAT score of 650 or higher or equivalent GRE score (must be less than 5 years old)

 - Will apply to an ADS Participating University to pursue a Ph.D. in accounting with a concentration in audit or tax

-- Candidates agree to teach and research, in audit or tax, at an U.S. AACSB accredited university upon graduation
+- Candidates agree to teach and research, in audit or tax, at a U.S. AACSB accredited university upon graduation